techthevote/techthevote.github.io/faq.md

 ### Why does early voting matter?
 {: .question }

 Experts expect nearly 40% of ballots will likely be cast early this election.
 In 2012, [32% of ballots nationwide](http://www.huffingtonpost.com/michael-p-mcdonald/a-modest-early-voting-ris_b_3430379.html){:target="_blank"} were cast early.
 In 2014, 60% of California ballots were early.
-Keep in mind there is early in-person voting (doesn't usually require extra advance steps beyond registration) and then absentee or mail-in voting (typically has additional requirements).
+Note there is early in-person voting (which doesn’t usually require extra steps beyond registration) and absentee or mail-in voting (which typically has additional requirements).

 ---